srikanthkakumanu/do-java/app/src/main/java/concurrency/README.md

 <H4><B>2.4 Semaphore</B></H4>

+- A semaphore controls the access to a shared resource:
+  - **through the use of a counter (no. of permits)**.
+In general, **counter's value is set to no. of threads (one thread per core)**.
+  - If the counter is greater than zero, then access is allowed (using `acquire()`).
+  - If the counter is zero then access is denied (using `release()`).
+  - **What the counter is counting are _permits_ that allow access to a shared resource**.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.
+    - The thread that wants access to shared resource tries to acquire the permit.
+If semaphore's count is greater than zero, then the **thread acquires the permit and the counter is decremented**.
+    - Otherwise, the thread **will be blocked until a permit can be acquired**.
+    - When the thread no longer needs access to the shared resource, **it releases the permit, which causes the semaphore's count to be incremented**.

-- <B>A semaphore is a non-negative integer</B> that can be atomically incremented and decremented to control access to a shared resource/object. <B>It acts as a counter that control access</B> to one ore more shared resources/objects.
+- <B>A **semaphore is a non-negative integer**</B> that can be atomically incremented and decremented to control access to a shared resource/object. <B>It acts as a counter that control access</B> to one ore more shared resources/objects.
 - It is used to synchronize interactions between multiple threads.
 - There are two types of semaphores:
-    - Counting semaphores: Allow an arbitrary resource count.
+    - **Counting semaphores**: Allow an arbitrary resource count.
-    - Binary semaphores: Restricts the count to values either 0 or 1.
-Inherantly synonymous to lock vs. unlock or unavailable vs. available.
+    - **Binary semaphores**: Restricts the count to values either 0 or 1.
+Inherently synonymous to lock vs. unlock or unavailable vs. available.
 - It’s a synchronization tool that does not require busy waiting.
 Hence, the OS does not waste the CPU cycles when a process can’t operate due to a lack of access to a resource.
-- <B>Semaphores are more flexible then basic synchronization and locks.</B>
+- <B>Semaphores are more flexible than basic synchronization and locks.</B>
 - When used for a resource pool, it tracks how many resources are free and not which resources are free.
 - Semaphores are used when the limited resources are available.

 <H4><B>2.5 CountDownLatch</B></H4>

+- The CountDownLatch is required when we want our thread to wait until one or more events occurred.
+  - A CountDownLatch is created with a count of the number of events that must occur before the latch is released.
+  - Every time an event happens, the count is decremented.
+  - When the count reaches zero, the latch opens.
+- CountDownLatch is a powerful yet **easy-to-use synchronization object that is appropriate whenever a thread must wait for one or more events to occur**.
 - A CountDownLatch is a construct that a thread waits on while other threads count down on the latch until it reaches zero.
-- Essentially by using CountDownLatch, we can cause a thread to block until other threads have completed given task.
+- Essentially, by using CountDownLatch, we can cause a thread to block until other threads have completed given task.
 A CountDownLatch (like Semaphore) has a counter field which you can decrement when required.
 We can use it to block a calling thread until it is down to zero.
 - While doing parallel processing, we set the counter with same value of no. of cores we have.
 - A CountDownLatch maintains a count of tasks.
 - CountDownLatch is different from CyclicBarrier, because the count never resets.